Learn more about ActiveChristianity, or explore our theme pages for more

-What is baptism?
+What is Christian baptism?

 Baptism is an act in which a Christian is immersed in water to symbolize the end of an old way of living, and a new start.
 When you get baptized it is a testimony to God and people that you, by faith, will live a new life as an overcomer.

-Who should be baptized?
+Should you be baptized?

 This was the case with the Jews who had crucified Jesus when they heard Peter speak.
 “Now when they heard this, they were cut to the heart, and said to Peter and the rest of the apostles, ‘Men and brethren, what shall we do?’”
 Acts 2:37.
 It was such ones that Peter exhorted to be baptized.
 Verse 38.